-- (3) Subsection (1) does not apply if a Minister entrusts his or her assets to one or more trustees on the following terms: - (a) the provisions of the trust shall be approved by the Integrity Commissioner: - (b) the trustees shall be persons who are at arm's length with the Minister and approved by the Integrity Commissioner; - (c) the trustees shall not consult with the Minister with respect to managing the trust property unless the Integrity Commissioner has authorized the consultation and the consultation is with respect to a proposed or threatened event that might have a material effect on the trust; - (d) the trustees may consult with the Integrity Commissioner with respect to managing the trust property; - (e) annually, the trustees shall give the Integrity Commissioner a written report stating the nature of the assets in the trust, the trust's net income for the preceding year and the trustees' fees, if any; - (f) the trustees shall give the Minister sufficient information to permit him or her to submit returns as required by the Income Tax Act (Canada); - (g) the trustees shall give the Integrity Commissioner copies of all information and reports given to the Minister;
+(3) Subsection (1) does not apply if a Minister entrusts his or her assets to one or more trustees on the following terms:

-(h) the Minister may at any time instruct the trustees to liquidate all or part of the trust and pay the proceeds to the Minister.
+- (a) the provisions of the trust shall be approved by the Integrity Commissioner; - (b) the trustees shall be persons who are at arm's length with the Minister and approved by the Integrity Commissioner; - (c) the trustees shall not consult with the Minister with respect to managing the trust property unless the Integrity Commissioner has authorized the consultation and the consultation is with respect to a proposed or threatened event that might have a material effect on the trust; - (d) the trustees may consult with the Integrity Commissioner with respect to managing the trust property; - (e) annually, the trustees shall give the Integrity Commissioner a written report stating the nature of the assets in the trust, the trust's net income for the preceding year and the trustees' fees, if any; - (e.1) the trustees shall, at the end of each calendar year and at one or more intervals during the year, give the Minister a written report stating the value, but not the nature, of the assets in the trust and shall, in the year-end report, also state the trust's net income for the preceding year and the trustees' fees, if any; - (f) the trustees shall give the Minister sufficient information to permit him or her to submit returns as required by the Income Tax Act (Canada); - (g) the trustees shall give the Integrity Commissioner copies of all information and reports given to the Minister; - (h) the Minister may at any time instruct the trustees to liquidate all or part of the trust and pay the proceeds to the Minister.
+S.Nu.
+2010,c.9,s.6.